Cohan Sujay Carlos

 What company does Cohan Sujay Carlos work for?

-What is Cohan Sujay Carlos's role at the current company?
+What is Cohan Sujay Carlos's role at Mechanical Chef?

-Cohan Sujay Carlos's current role is CEO at Mechanical Chef.
+Cohan Sujay Carlos is listed as CEO at Mechanical Chef at Mechanical Chef.

 What schools did Cohan Sujay Carlos attend?